LABSS/NetLogo2Mesa/Glossary.md

     model.create_agents()
 ```

+### with

-1. *with*: "Reports a new agentset containing only those agents that reported true, the agents satisfying the given condition." [source](http://ccl.northwestern.edu/netlogo/docs/dict/with.html)
+"Reports a new agentset containing only those agents that reported true, the agents satisfying the given condition." [source](http://ccl.northwestern.edu/netlogo/docs/dict/with.html)

 ```netlogo
 show count patches with [pcolor = red]